Processed-Fun/BusinessAutomation/website_creation.md

 7. Name Check.
 Before creating, please do a quick search to make sure there isn't an obvious real company with this name.
 8. Purchasing.
 Each business website should list pricing options and offer some way to purchase.
 For some products this may be actually adding to a cart, for others (like enterprise) this may be a contact form or just call us for a quote.
 9. Logo.
 Generate a logo using the OpenAI image API.
 This should be relatively small and be used to linking to it from the main site.
+10. mobile friendly.  each site should be mobile friendly.  do a check after generation to confirm this.

 # Site Structure